Changissnz/selfinterest/README.md

 and that the better option for some people, gifted into privileged status, is to give up their roles of status when those roles are so intertwined with the putrid anti-power of base and untempered demands, in order to live lives satisfying to their souls, equivalently, in alignment with their self-interests.
+Human beings, when considered purely as "political animals", pose the same danger in civilized or barbarian societies.
+And that danger is economical decisions for expected gains and losses, the process and execution both impossible for the deliberate human being if not for the force of self-interest.